Step 1: Register for your Exam

 Full-Time Student Test Pricing

 USGBC WEBSITE: Check the box on page one of registration that asks if you are a full-time student.
-You will then be asked to enter your school, student ID number and expected graduation date.
-This information is confirmed, and your total should then read $100 at the payment page.
+You will then be asked to enter your school, student ID number, and expected graduation date.
+This information is confirmed, and your total should read $100 on the payment page.

 Step 2: Studying for your LEED Green Associate Exam

+The test contains 100 questions and is a closed book exam.
+You will have two hours to complete your exam.
 All LEED® Professional exams are scored between 125 and 200 scale system.
+With a passing score of 170 and above.
 Some questions during the exam may or may not be graded and counted based on GBCI and USGBC matrix and past test scores.
-The test contains 100 questions, and is closed-book.

 Exam Reference Material